devMunyi/todo-list/README.md

 # Project Name
 To Do List

- This Projects involves building a clone of [minimalist](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/) to do list.
+ This Projects involves building a clone of [minimalist](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/) To Do list.

 ## Built With